BackyardBrains/docs.backyardbrains.com/docs/Insect/NSBpro/ExperimentKits/index.md

 Injecting and Observing
 Inject the Solutions:
-  Inject one cricket with 0.03 mL of the nicotine solution.
+  With a new syringe Inject one cricket with 0.03 mL of the nicotine solution.
-  Inject another cricket with 0.03 mL of the MSG solution.
+  With a new syringe Inject another cricket with 0.03 mL of the MSG solution.
-  Inject a third cricket with 0.03 mL of plain saline as a control.
+  With a new syringe Inject a third cricket with 0.03 mL of plain saline as a control.
 Watch the Neuronal Response:
   Observe the cricket's neuronal activity on the app.
-  Record any changes in spike frequency or patterns after injection.
+  When injecting Glutamate you expect to see inhibitory behaviors When injecting Nicotine you expect to see excitatory behaviors When injecting just saline you expect to see no changing in spiking behaviors Record any changes in spike frequency or patterns after injection.

 Safety and Ethical Stuff